 Thank you to the Grains Research and Development Corporation (GRDC) for its support in making this guide available to Victoria.

 National Variety Trials (NVT)

 The majority of variety trials presented in this book are sourced from the NVT program.
 NVT also provide data from some breeding trials to add to the information available.
-In Victoria, NVTs are fully funded by the GRDC and in 2015 were contracted to two Service Providers: Agrisearch Services Pty Ltd and South Australian Research and Development Institute (SARDI).
+In Victoria, NVTs are fully funded by the GRDC and in 2016 were contracted to three Service Providers: Agrisearch Services Pty Ltd, Birchip Cropping Group and Southern Farming Systems.

 NVTs provide independent information on varieties for growers.
 The aim of each NVT is to document a ranking of new and widely adopted varieties in terms of grain yield and to provide grain quality information relevant to delivery standards.
 NVTs are also used by pathologists to determine disease resistance ratings used in the Winter Crop Summary.

 Conducted to a set of predetermined protocols, NVTs are sown and managed as close as possible to local best practice such as sowing time, fertiliser application, weed management and pest and disease control, including fungicide application.
 NVTs are not designed to grow varieties to their maximum yield potential.